 If you are not happy with your experience at University you are entitled to make a complaint about your experience, this could be about another student’s unacceptable behaviour or about the University.

 The Students’ Union Advice Service recommends that students try to resolve complaints against the University or other students informally first, book an appointment with an Adviser and they will advise you on how to approach this and who you should speak to.
 They can help you prepare statements and decide on appropriate evidence, they can also represent you in any informal meetings including speaking on your behalf if you want them to.
 You should speak to an Adviser as soon as possible after the incident you wish to raise informally, this will help get things resolved so you can concentrate on your studies.
+You need to complain within twenty working days of becoming aware of an issue, aiming to completeEarly Resolution within one month.

 How to submit a formal complaint against the University